-In this post, we’ll show you how to write a resume summary along with some tips and examples to ensure you capture the attention of a hiring manager.
+In this post, we’ll show you how to write a resume summary that lands the interview along with some tips and examples to ensure you capture the attention of a hiring manager.

 Regardless of whether you’re looking for an entry level job or larger career advancement, you probably already know how important your resume can be in your quest to find that perfect job.
 The problem is, though, that few resumes these days seem to have that special touch that truly makes them stand out from the crowd.
 If you’ve agonized over your own resume and still feel like there’s something missing, there’s a good chance that the problem is that you’re not making good use of your resume summary.

 The one thing most people fail to understand as they create resumes filled with facts, figures, and lists of accomplishments is that today’s companies are inundated with tons of resumes that follow that same approach.
 And if your resume is as dry and dull as all of those, it’s not likely to receive the attention that it needs to earn you a second look.

 That’s where your resume summary comes into play.
 Writing a powerful and compelling resume summary can dramatically increase your chances of being called in for in interview, so it is vitally important that you know how to make yours stand out from the crowd.
 We’ll show you how to write an awesome summary no matter where you are in your career.

 When writing any resume summary, it can be tempting to simply fill it with every major point you want the reviewer to know.
 That would be a mistake, though – and for several reasons.
 First, no recruiter wants to read a summary that just rehashes every point made in the body of the resume.
 That sort of summary will simply be ignored.
 That would defeat the purpose anyway.